IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 It instructs docker to build the image following the instructions in the Dockerfile in current directory (indicated by the `"."` at the end).

 A specific name to tag the built image with is also specified.
 The value `image-registry.openshift-image-registry.svc:5000` in the tag is the default address of the internal image registry provided by OpenShift.
 Image registry is a content server that can store and serve container images.
-The registry is accessible within the cluster using the `Service`.
-Note the format of a Service address: _name_._namespace_._svc_.
-So in this case, the image registry is named `image-registry` and it's in namespace `openshift-image-registry`.
+The registry is accessible within the cluster via its exposed `Service`.
+The format of a Service address: _name_._namespace_._svc_.
+In this case, the image registry is named `image-registry` and it's in namespace `openshift-image-registry`.

-5000 is the port, which is followed by namespace and name for the image.
+The port is 5000.
 Later when we push the image to OpenShift's internal image registry, we'll refer to the image by the same values.

 Go back to the web terminal to check on the image build.
 You should see the following message if image was successfully built.
 Please wait if it's still building.

 ```